EDMO Equity Programs

 OUSD/OFCY HUB Camp Program

-Our Oakland HUB Camp Program is a FREE 6-week summer camp program funded in part by the Oakland Unified School District (OUSD) and Oakland Fund for Children & Youth (OFCY).
+Our Oakland HUB Camp Program is a FREE 6-week summer camp program.
+This program is funded by the Oakland Unified School District and the Oakland Fund for Children and Youth.
 This program provides 360 disadvantaged students in East Oakland with a free summer camp and literacy program experience.
-Campers attend a morning half-day reading program with Springboard Collaborative then transition to an EDMO half-day STEAM & SEL-focused program.
-Students who participate must attend REACH Academy, Brookfield Academy and Acorn Woodland Elementary to participate and commit for all 6 weeks of the program.
+Campers attend a morning half-day reading program with Springboard Collaborative then transition to an EDMO™ half-day STEAM & SEL-focused program.
+Summer 2018 locations are at Reach Academy and Allendale Elementary.

 Subsidized School Year Programs